vaimalaviya1233/ClockMaster/README.md

 # ©️ License

-This project is licensed under the GPL-3.0 license.
+This project is licensed under the Apache License 2.0.
 See the `LICENSE` file for details.